ilyalabun/raft_vibe/LOG.md

 This separation keeps concerns clean: state management, consensus protocol, and client API are each in their own layer.
 The generic transport parameter makes it easy to swap implementations.

+## Day 5: Heartbeat and Election Timeout

+**Prompt:** "ok, now I want to implement Raft's heartbit functionality"

+**Implementing Heartbeat Functionality**

+Implemented Raft's heartbeat mechanism, which is essential for leader authority and follower liveness.
+Created a `RaftConfig` struct in a new `config.rs` module to hold timing parameters (heartbeat interval, election timeout min/max).
+Added `send_heartbeat()` method to `RaftNode` that sends AppendEntries RPCs to all peers - importantly, heartbeats include any missing log entries to help followers catch up, not just empty messages.
+Updated `RaftServer`'s main loop to use `tokio::select!` for handling multiple concurrent concerns: client commands, heartbeat timer (fires every 150ms for leaders), and election timeout.

+**Prompt:** "Can heartbeat replicate existing entries to 'catch up' followers?"

+**Heartbeats as Catch-Up Mechanism**

+Confirmed that heartbeats should include missing entries for followers that are behind.
+Modified `send_heartbeat()` to check each peer's `next_index` and include any entries they're missing.
+This is how Raft efficiently catches up slow or recovering followers without needing a separate catch-up mechanism.

+**Prompt:** "Please explain how election_timeout_reset works?" and "Let's explore approach #2"

+**Event-Based Election Timeout Reset**

+Explored different approaches for resetting election timeouts when heartbeats arrive.
+Chose an event-based design where `handle_append_entries()` returns a `HandleAppendEntriesOutput` struct containing both the RPC result and a `RaftEvent` enum.
+When a valid AppendEntries is received (not stale term), it returns `RaftEvent::ResetElectionTimeout`.
+Added a `ServerEvent` channel so the transport layer can notify the server to reset its election deadline.
+The server loop uses `tokio::time::sleep_until()` with a deadline that gets pushed forward when reset events arrive.

+**Prompt:** "cool, now I want to test that RaftNode initiates election when election timeout passed"

+**Testing Election Timeout Behavior**

+Wrote integration tests for election timeout behavior.
+First test verifies that a follower automatically starts an election and becomes leader after the timeout expires.
+Second test verifies that a follower does NOT start an election before the timeout.
+Initially used real timing but this made tests slow and potentially flaky.

+**Prompt:** "messing with real timings can make tests flacky.
+Is there any way to avoid it?"

+**Deterministic Time Testing with Tokio**

+Refactored tests to use Tokio's time mocking instead of real delays.
+Added `test-util` feature to tokio dependency.
+Used `#[tokio::test(start_paused = true)]` to pause time at test start, then `tokio::time::advance()` to manually move time forward and `tokio::task::yield_now()` to let tasks run.
+Tests now run instantly regardless of configured timeout values, and are fully deterministic - no more flaky timing issues in CI.

 ---

 ## Notes